 - changes in barometric pressure

-- hormonal changes, such as estrogen fluctuations during menstruation, pregnancy, or menopause for women
+- hormone changes in women, such as estrogen and progesterone fluctuations during menstruation, pregnancy, or menopause

 - excess stress